Hormonal health is a massive opportunity: Where are the unicorns? – TechCrunch

 If Adyn becomes a trusted partner with teenage women, it could reach a point where it can detect changes in hormone levels over time.

 “The hormone reference ranges that are used [in labs] are too broad to be personalized, let alone prescriptive,” she said.
-“And so what we’re hoping to do is correct for things that we know affect hormone levels like age, weight, ethnicity, and compare you to your own expectations.”
+“And so what we’re hoping to do is correct for things that we know affect hormone levels like age, weight, ethnicity and compare you to your own expectations.”

 If the first wave of digital health was a company like Ro, which answers consumers when they have a condition such as erectile dysfunction or hair loss, the second wave will look more like Adyn, which helps consumers navigate their health before getting diagnosed with a condition or experiencing issues.

 The industry standard is still to wait for consumers to realize they have a condition, and then go to the doctor to manage their symptoms or look for a cure.
-And a new startup that recently graduated from Y Combinator is finding its way into hormonal health through that angle.
+A new startup that recently graduated from Y Combinator is finding its way into hormonal health through that angle.

 One-tenth of all women are impacted by a hormonal condition